bright/new-www/content/our-areas/zebra-technologies-integrations.md

 **Do more with Zebra devices you already own**
 Turn your devices into trackers — no extra hardware, no extra costs with custom built applications delivered exclusively for your business.

+**Transform printers into powerful retail tools**
+From labeling and inventory to point-of-sale support — unlock the full potential of Zebra printers with custom integrations built for your workflow.

 **Track what others can’t**
 Even in hard-to-reach places — through concrete walls, high-traffic zones, or when monitoring unique conditions like water quality.